General Synthetic-Powered Inference: Experiments

 \section{Experiments}

 We now demonstrate the performance of \texttt{\gespi} across several applications.
-Additional results are provided in \Cref{app-sec:additional-exp}, which also include controlled experiments on simulated data to provide further insight into \gespi’s performance.
+Additional results and applications---including comparison of LLMs and mechanistic interpretability of a Vision Transformer model---are provided in \Cref{app-sec:additional-exp}.
+This section also includes controlled experiments on simulated data to provide further insight into \gespi’s performance.
 Full experimental details are provided in \Cref{app-sec:exp-details}.

-\textbf{Methods.} For each application, we compare the following methods: \texttt{OnlyReal}---the base inference method using only the real data. \texttt{OnlySynth}---the same inference method, but using only the synthetic data; this method does not have error rate control guarantees. \texttt{\gespi}---the proposed method that leverages both real and synthetic data, and is supported by error rate control guarantees.
+\textbf{Methods.} For each application, we compare the following methods: \texttt{OnlyReal}---the base inference method using only real data; \texttt{Guardrail}---same as \texttt{OnlyReal}, but with a higher error level $\alpha+\eps$; \texttt{OnlySynth}---the same inference method using only synthetic data; this method lacks error rate control guarantees and is included solely to illustrate the unknown quality of the synthetic data; \texttt{\gespi}---the proposed method that leverages both real and synthetic data, and supported by error rate control guarantees.

+In \Cref{app-sec:all-exp-full} we include an additional baseline---denoted \texttt{Synth+Real}---that pools the real and synthetic data and then applies the base inference method at level~$\alpha$.
+This baseline does not have any error rate control guarantees, similarly to \texttt{OnlySynth}, and therefore does not constitute a competitive method; it is included only to illustrate the unknown quality of the pooled data.
+Moreover, in the regime $N \gg n$---which is our main setting---\texttt{OnlySynth} and \texttt{Synth+Real} perform similarly.